live-clones/dolfin-adjoint/docs/source/documentation/verification.rst

 .. code-block:: none

-    Convergence orders for Taylor remainder without adjoint information (should all be 1):
+    Convergence orders for Taylor remainder without gradient information (should all be 1):
       [0.9544004555219242, 0.9767390399645689, 0.9882512926546192, 0.9940957131087177]

 The second line shows the convergence orders of the first-order Taylor remainders: these should